bmeurer/benediktmeurer.de/_posts/2017-07-14-faster-collection-iterators.markdown

 }
 {% endhighlight %}

-We still loose some performance, especially in case of entry iteration (both `SetForOfEntries` and `MapForOf`) because our escape analysis cannot yet eliminate the key-value array allocations, and we also still loose some performance in case of `forEach` since we don't have it working inside optimized code (i.e. inlined by TurboFan) at this point.
+We still lose some performance, especially in case of entry iteration (both `SetForOfEntries` and `MapForOf`) because our escape analysis cannot yet eliminate the key-value array allocations, and we also still lose some performance in case of `forEach` since we don't have it working inside optimized code (i.e. inlined by TurboFan) at this point.
 But all of this is fixable and part of the long-term [ES2015 and beyond performance plan](https://docs.google.com/document/d/1EA9EbfnydAmmU_lM8R_uEMQ-U_v4l9zulePSBkeYWmY).